sass/sass/spec/embedded-protocol.md

 `Response`, or `Event`.
 These are used as structures shared between different RPCs.

-Implementations must guarantee that they use a unique `id` for every request, although the same `id` may be used for an inbound request and an outbound request.
-They may not use the id `4294967295` (the maximum number representable by a `uint32`) because it's reserved for [error handling](#error-handling).
+### ID Requirements

+Each endpoint must guarantee that each request's `id` doesn't match the `id` of any other outstanding request with the same [compilation ID] from that endpoint.
+The same `id` may be used for an inbound request and an outbound request, and the same `id` may be used for two requests with different compilation IDs.
+The host must similarly guarantee that a `CompileRequest`'s compilation ID doesn't match the compilation ID of any other outstanding `CompileRequest`.
+The compiler must ensure that all outbound requests' compilation IDs match that of the `CompileRequest` that triggered its associated compilation.

+The compilation ID 0 is reserved for `VersionRequest` and `VersionResponse`, since they're not specific to any individual compilation.

+The compilation ID and normal request `id` `4294967295` is reserved for [error handling].
+(This is the maximum number representable by a `uint32`.)

+### Optional and Mandatory Fields

-All message-typed fields are documented as either "optional" or "mandatory".
-If a field is mandatory, the endpoint that sends that message must guarantee that it's set to a meaningful value, and the endpoint that receives it must reject the message if it's not set.
+If a field is not optional, the the endpoint that sends that message must guarantee that it's set to a meaningful value, and the endpoint that receives it must reject the message if it's not set.

-Some scalar-typed fields may also be documented as "mandatory", which means that the endpoint that sends the message must guarantee that its value is meaningful.
-However, since the default value may be meaningful in some cases, the endpoint that receives the message is not required to reject it based on mandatory scalar-typed fields.

 ## Error Handling